Welcome to the

 NHS service hours will be given to students who are paired up with a tutee through Guidance, or who are actively tutoring students during the Peer Tutoring Academy on Tuesdays in the Library.
 Merely being on hand to tutor at the Academy does not qualify for service hours.
 Make sure you have a supervising adult or Mrs. Bagnick sign off on the Tutoring Verification form found on the homepage of the NHS website under 'Forms.'

-(taken from CBW NHS bylaws)
+(constitute CBW NHS bylaws)

 Membership in the C.B.
 West National Honor Society is both an honor and a commitment to the demonstration of scholarship, service, leadership, & character.
 Maintaining one's membership is dependent upon the continuous demonstration of these qualities that earned each member's selection.